 I know the damage that prostitution, drugs, and abuse can have on a woman from my own experience.
 These women and children need a fresh start, and they need to know they are cared for.
 I am still healing from my own experiences.
 Each day it seems I am understanding and appreciating the beauty in life a little more.
 I notice things now that I would never have noticed.
 I have strong faith in God, which has played a big part of my recovery.
 I am passionate about helping these women and children create a safer, better, happier life.

 I continue to work with my church.
-I have connections to mentors who continue to help me with planning, and organization.
+I have connections to mentors who continue to help me with planning and organizing this powerful organization.
 We eventually want to be able to provide housing support for the women.We currently are in search of a house or property that can meet that purpose as the need is great to meet this purpose.